conal/quotes/quotes.md

 "Those who are awake live in a state of constant amazement." - Siddhārtha Gautama

 "I don't know who discovered water, but I'm pretty sure it wasn't a fish." - Marshall McLuhan and others)

+"The greatest weapon against stress is our ability to choose one thought over another." - William James

+"For things to reveal themselves to us, we need to be ready to abandon our views about them." - Thich Nhat Hanh

+"The first principle is that you must not fool yourself, and you are the easiest person to fool." - Richard P. Feynman

+"Programming languages teach you not to want what they don't provide." - Paul Graham